andrew-collison94/algorithm-comparison/README.md

 A graph-search algorithm that maintains a priority queue to explore cells in order of their distance from the starting point.
 The edge weights represent the cost to move to a particular cell, and the algorithm strives to minimize this cost.

-## Running the Comparison
+## Running the Program

+Main:
+Execute the 'main()' function to run the specific algorithm set in user_variables.py

+Comparison:
-Execute the `comparison()` function to run a comparison between the three algorithms across different grid sizes.
+Execute the 'comparison() function to run a comparison between the three algorithms across different grid sizes.
 This will display a plot showing the performance of each algorithm as the grid size increases.